Riddis/Wikipedia-Scraper/README.md

 2. retrieving some information from an API (a website for computers)
 3. leveraging it to scrape a website that does not provide an API
 4. saving the output for later processing
+5. as a bonus exercise, I also created an asynchronous version

 Here we query an API for a list of countries and their past leaders.
 We then extract and sanitize their short bio from Wikipedia.
 Finally, we save the data to disk.